 Tom has published two papers on the theology of ordination, and a training course which is now being used nationally to train lay people in the leadership of worship.
 He is currently reading for a PhD in Liturgical Theology through the University of Winchester.

-Tom became Canon Precentor at Salisbury Cathedral in April 2012 and during the past academic year has acted as Chaplain to Salisbury Cathedral School.
+Tom became Canon Precentor at Salisbury Cathedral in April 2012.